PrestaShop/prestashop.github.io/news/_posts/2020-02-21-CFP-PrestaShop-Day-Paris-2020.md

 - 30min talk
 - 5min lightning talk

-In order to respect the program, the speakers and the attendees at the show, no additional time will be allocated.
+By respect for the program, the speakers and the attendees at the show, no additional time will be allocated.
 Therefore, talks must be very well prepared.

 ## Language